IceCreamYou/Canvas-Sprite-Animations/README.md

     - frameNumberToRowCol(frame): Convert a frame number to a row/column pair.
     - clone(): Create a copy of the Sprite.

-### Drawing

-- **context.clear(fillStyle)**: Clear the canvas (useful for animation).
-- **context.drawLoadedImage(src, x, y, w, h, finished)**: Draw an image onto the canvas, including sprites and spritemaps.
-Recommended over Sprite.draw() and SpriteMap.draw() for consistency (since you can use it with normal images too) and recommended over context.draw() for performance (since it loads images from the cache if possible).

 ### Caching

+Override these methods if you want to use an alternative caching system.

-- **preloadImages(files, options)**: Pre-load images into the cache so you don't have to deal with a delay to load them from disk later.
+- **Sprite.preloadImages(files, options)**: Pre-load images into the cache so you don't have to deal with a delay to load them from disk later.
-- **getImageFromCache(src)**: Retrieve an image from the cache.
-You can override this if you want to use an alternative caching system.
+- **Sprite.getImageFromCache(src)**: Retrieve an image from the cache.
-- **saveImageToCache(src, image)**: Save a loaded image into the cache.
-You can override this if you want to use an alternative caching system.
+- **Sprite.saveImageToCache(src, image)**: Save a loaded image into the cache.